 Wisdom Teeth Removal in Port Perry

-Port Perry Dental Associates provides wisdom teeth removal services that are provided in a safe environment that utilizes modern monitoring equipment, registered nurses, and staff that are experienced in anesthesia techniques.
+Port Perry Dental Associates provides wisdom teeth removal services that are provided in a safe environment utilizing modern monitoring equipment, registered nurses, and staff that are experienced in anesthesia techniques.

 About our Wisdom Teeth Removal Procedure

 Pre-surgical oral examination

 We start with a dental x-ray & examination of the mouth from Port Perry Dental Associates, we can evaluate the position of the wisdom teeth and predict whether there may be present or future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid- teenage years.

-In most cases, a wisdom teeth removal is performed under local anesthesia, laughing gas or intravenous sedation/light general anesthesia.
+In most cases, wisdom teeth removal is performed under local anesthesia: laughing gas or intravenous sedation/light general anesthesia.
 These options as well as the surgical risks (i.e. sensory nerve damage, sinus complications) will be discussed with you before the procedure is performed.
 Be sure to mention any medications and/or prescriptions you may be currently taking.

-Once the wisdom teeth are removed, the gum is sutured.
+Once the wisdom teeth are removed, the gum is sutured (stiched up).
 To help control bleeding, bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
-Upon discharge, your post-operative kit will include postoperative instructions, a prescription for pain medication, antibiotics and a follow-up appointment in one week for suture removal.
+Upon discharge, your post-operative kit will include care instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.

 What are wisdom teeth?

 By the age of 18, the average adult has 32 teeth - 16 on top and 16 on bottom.
 Each tooth in the mouth has a specific name and function.
 The teeth in the front of the mouth (incisors, canine and bicuspid teeth) are ideal for grasping and biting food into smaller pieces.
 The back teeth or molar teeth are used to grind food up into a consistency suitable for swallowing.